 - Sustainability Transitions

 - Energy Sustainability

 - Public Policy and Decentralized Energy

 - Energy Justice

 Martin Boucher is the academic lead for the online Master of Public Administration (online MPA) and plays a key role in the Governance and Entrepreneurship in Northern and Indigenous Areas (GENI) program.
-He is currently completing his PhD in Environment and Sustainability (SENS) at the University of Saskatchewan (USask), where his research focuses on socio-technical pathways to clean energy in Canada, the United States, and Sweden.
+His research focuses on socio-technical pathways to clean energy in Canada, the United States, and Sweden.